-- H. Maintenance of Student Records as Required by Statute - 1.
-The School shall maintain confidentiality of student records as required by federal and state law. - The School will maintain active records for current students in accordance with Florida Statutes. - 3.
-All permanent (Category A) records of students leaving the School, whether by graduation, transfer another public school, or withdrawal to attend another school, will be transferred to the Sponsor in accordance with Florida Statutes.
-Records will be transmitted to the sponsor's Records Retention Department. - Records of student progress (Category B) will be transferred to the appropriate school if a student withdraws to attend another public school or any other school.
+- F. Maintenance of Student Records as Required by Statute - The School shall maintain confidentiality of student records as required by federal and state law. - 2.
+The School will maintain active records for current students in accordance with Florida Statutes. - 3.
+All permanent (Category A) records of students leaving the School, whether by graduation, transfer to another public school, or withdrawal to attend another school, will be transferred to the Sponsor in accordance with Florida Statutes.

+Records will be transmitted to the Sponsor's Records Retention Department. - 4.
+Records of student progress (Category B) will be transferred to the appropriate school if a student withdraws to attend another public school or any other school.

 The School may retain copies of the departing student's academic records created during the student's attendance at the School. - 5.
 Upon the withdrawal of a student from the School, the School will retain the student's original records, except that such records will be immediately transferred to another Sarasota County public school when requested by that school.
 Requests for student records from public or private schools outside of

 Sarasota County and private schools within Sarasota must be made in writing.

 Only copies of requested records may be provided.
 Copies only of student records may be provided to parents upon their request.
 The School will retain the student's record for three (3) years after student withdrawal or until requested by another Sarasota County public school, whichever comes first.
 At the end of the third year all inactive student records will be returned to the Sponsor's Records Retention office.

-- 6. The School will comply with all other public record retention requirements for non-student related records. - I. Exceptional students shall be provided with programs implemented in accordance with Federal, state and local policies and procedures; and, specifically, the Individuals with Disabilities Education Act (IDEA), Section 504 of the Rehabilitation Act of 1973, Sections 1000.05 and 1001.42(4) (1) of the Florida Statutes, and Chapter 6A-6 of the Florida Administrative Code.
-This includes, but is not limited to: - 1.
-A non-discriminatory policy regarding placement, assessment, identification, and selection. - 2.
-Free appropriate public education (FAPE). - 3.
-Individual Educational Plans (IEP's), to include an annual IEP meeting with the student's family.
+- 6. The School will comply with all other public record retention requirements for non-student related records. - G. Exceptional Student Education (ESE) - 1.
+The School will ensure that exceptional students are provided with programs implemented in accordance with Federal, state and local policies and procedures; and, specifically, the Individuals with Disabilities Education Act (IDEA), Section 504 of the Rehabilitation Act of 1973, Sections 1000.05 and 1001.42(4) (1) of the Florida Statutes, and Chapter 6A-6 of the Florida Administrative Code.
+This includes, but is not limited to: - a.
+A non-discriminatory policy regarding placement, assessment, identification, and selection. - b.
+Free Appropriate Public Education (FAPE). - c.
+Individual Educational Plans (IEP's), to include an annual IEP meeting with the student's family. - 2.
 Students with disabilities will be educated in the least restrictive environment, and will be segregated only if the nature and severity of the disability is such that education in regular classes with the use of supplementary aids and services cannot be achieved satisfactorily.
 The School shall provide the following levels of service, including required related services, to students with disabilities: